jankampherbeek/EnigmaSuite/Enigma/Writerside/topics/Appendix.md

 - **Galactic Center 0 Cap**.
 David Cochrane puts the Galactic Center at 0 degrees Capricorn.

-For more information, check the documentation of the Swiss Ephemeris at [*https://www.astro.com/swisseph/swisseph.htm*](https://www.astro.com/swisseph/swisseph.htm) , chapter 2.8 *Sidereal Ephemerides for Astrology*.
+For more information, check the documentation of the Swiss Ephemeris at [*https://www.astro.com/swisseph/swisseph.htm*](https://www.astro.com/swisseph/swisseph.htm), chapter 2.8 *Sidereal Ephemerides for Astrology*.

 ## Observer positions

-Enigma supports three *observer positions*.
+Enigma supports two *observer positions*.
 An observer position is the location of a (fictive) observer that registers the positions of the celestial bodies.

 You can select one of the following observer positions:

 - **Geocentric**: the observer is in the center of the earth.
 A somewhat unlikely position, but it is the de facto standard in astrology.

 - **Topocentric**: the observer stands firmly on the earth crest.
 This is the only position that is physically possible.
 The positions of the celestial bodies will differ slightly from the geocentric position because of the effect of parallax.
 It will affect the Moon (up to about a degree) most.
 The other celestial bodies will differ only a few arc seconds or less.

-- **Heliocentric**: Enigma calculates the positions as seen from the Sun.
-The positions of the houses, Sun, Moon, lunar nodes and lunar apsides (Black Moon) are not available, but the Earth is.

 ## Projection to the ecliptic